STAND-TO! Edition: Thursday, July 24, 2014

 The U.S. Army is leading the Department of Defense's revolutionary approach to aviation development with Future Vertical Lift (FVL), an initiative to develop the next generation of vertical lift aircraft for the Joint Warfighter.
 Program (JWP) tenets are to improve aircraft performance and survivability, and to significantly reduce operating costs.
 This will help the aircraft to fly farther and faster, carry heavier payloads, be easier and less expensive to sustain, team with unmanned systems, and perform certain optionally-piloted missions.
 The FVL family of aircraft share common hardware such as sensors, avionics, engines and countermeasures.

 The U.S. vertical lift fleet is aging, and history indicates that platforms remain in service for 40-60 years.
 FVL provides the necessary foundation to replace the fleet over the next 25-40 years.
 FVL platforms will provide a greater capability to overcome the constraints of complex terrain, higher altitudes, extreme temperatures and extended distances.
 True integration of manned and un-manned teaming and optionally piloted vehicles will provide new options for reconnaissance, security and logistics.
 FVL will provide the speed, range, payload and mission systems critical for success in future operational environments.

 What has the Army done?

-What continued efforts does the Army have planned for the future?
+What efforts does the Army plan to continue in the future?

 - Related STAND-TO!: